rajeeshchamavila/MavenProject/README.md

 docker build -t mavenbuild .

-Once this is done u will be able to see image using docker image
+Once this is done u will be able  see image using docker image

 Use below command to run the container